We are committed to making our website accessible, inclusive and user friendly for everyone.

 Listen to and translate our website using Browsealoud

 This website is speech enabled with Browsealoud for those who have difficulties reading web pages.
 The Browsealoud button is located on the top right of each web page in the main header.

 Audio files can be created and downloaded from the website pages and played on another device should you wish.

 Text on each page can also be translated into a wide variety of different languages.

 We know some parts of our website are not fully accessible:

-- Most older PDFs aren’t fully accessible to screen reader software
+- most older PDF, word, excel and powerpoint documents are not fully accessible to screen reader software

-If you need information from this website in a different format like accessible PDF, large print, easy read, audio recording or braille, please contact us by email firstname.lastname@example.org.
+If you need information from this website in a different format like accessible PDF, large print, easy read, audio recording or braille, please contact us through your MyEHDC account or email firstname.lastname@example.org.